The Simpsons opening sequence: Couch gag

 The "couch gag" is a running visual joke near the end of the opening credits.
 The gag generally changes from episode to episode, and usually features the Simpson family's living room couch.
 A typical gag features the Simpson family running into the living room, only to find some abnormality with the couch, be it a bizarre and unexpected occupant, the replacement of the couch with something else, an odd placement of the couch, such as on the ceiling, or any number of other situations.

 In the syndicated version for the episodes from seasons 1 to 5, the couch gag for the episode is usually replaced with the one from season five's "Rosebud" where The Simpsons find an exact double of themselves on the couch (though the syndicated versions of the later episodes retain their original couch gags).

 The couch gag is frequently used to make the show longer or shorter, depending on the length of the episode itself.
-For example, longer couch gags have been used to fill time in shorter episodes, such as in "Lisa's First Word", "I Love Lisa", "The Front", "Cape Feare", "Fear of Flying", "Monty Can't Buy Me Love", "Simpson Safari" and "The Bart Wants What It Wants", where the family dances in a kickline with women resembling the Rockettes.
+For example, longer couch gags have been used to fill time in shorter episodes, such as in "Lisa's First Word", "I Love Lisa", "The Front", "Cape Feare", "Fear of Flying", "Monty Can't Buy Me Love", "Simpson Safari" and "The Bart Wants What It Wants", where the family dances in a kickline with women resembling the Rockettes; or in "Homerazzi", "The Homer of Seville", and "Mona Leaves-a", where Homer goes from prehistory to modern history as he starts out as a unicellular being and evolves into many creatures until he finally reaches the modern day and evolves into the present Homer.
 An extended couch gag was also seen in the first episode to use the new opening sequence, "Take My Life, Please", where the family chases their couch on a tour across the world.
 Another long couch gag was in the show's 500th episode "At Long Last Leave", showing a montage of previous couch gags.